3mdeb/news-and-ideas/blog/content/post/2020-08-21-booting-coreboot-on-cometlake.md

 ---
-title: Booting coreboot on Intel Come Lake S RVP8
+title: Booting coreboot on Intel Comet Lake S RVP8
 abstract: 'This blog post shows the procedure of building coreboot for a Comet
           Lake S platform.
 Also it describes problems occurred when building and booting the image.
 As a bonus, few tips and tricks will be shown